macbethsankarajuwang-hue/PetaPye/README.md

+# PetaPye
-PetaPye is a future professional website which will later be an app that will focus on investment and trading, it may include other future packages# PetaPye
+PetaPye is a future professional website which will later be an app that will focus on investment and trading, it will include other future packages.
+This is the beginning of a legacy